swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 }
 ```

+Generally, you encounter the above limitation with testing APIs when _all_ the
-Generally, we get into trouble today when ALL the following conditions are met:
+following conditions are met:

 - You call XCTest API in a Swift Testing test, or call Swift Testing API in a
   XCTest test,